zwoop/key/README.md

 * First, look for the string "ToDo" in the source, and fix those!

 * Then look at
+  * Add a Dump() function for the parameters list, useful for debugging / introspection.
   * We need better / more documentation in the http/key.h filem in doxygen format.
   * Support "" around string values (for the tokenizer), including escaped "'s.
   * Support the lookup / store functions for parsed Key object cache.